pradeepreddy0519/msh-tfinfra-gcp/README.md

 How to Execute

-Step 1: Set the Project Name.
-For all scripts (apply.sh, destroy.sh), you will need to specify your project_name and bucket_name.
-You can set the project name by modifying the project_name and bucket_name variables in each script.
+Step 1: Set the Project ID and Bucket Name.
+For all scripts (apply.sh, destroy.sh, sechure.sh), you will need to specify your project_ID and bucket_name in each script.

-Update inside the script PROJECT_NAME="your-project-id" and BUCKET_NAME="unique_name"
+Update inside the script PROJECT_ID="your-project-id" and BUCKET_NAME="unique_name"

 Step 2: Running the Scripts Deploying the Infrastructure: